BlankRoad1/hcaptcha-solver/README.md

 ##### Errors you might get:
 1. **Max ssl error**, i have no idea how to solve it rather than putting a time.sleep at line 131 before making request in `modules > hcaptcha > challenges.py`
-2. ignore error alike: **No models has been trained for such type of captcha yet.**

 ##### Some Proofs